SEO Tools Comparison

 Use it to find 10 realistic keywords.
 Write those 10 posts over the next 3 months.
 Track which ones start ranking.

-Once you're getting 1,000+ visitors per month consistently, THEN consider adding Ahrefs or Semrush for more advanced strategies.
+Once you're getting 1,000+ visitors per month consistently, THEN consider adding other tools or expanding your comprehensive startup SEO strategy for more advanced strategies.

 Don't start with expensive enterprise tools.
 You'll get overwhelmed and waste money on features you don't need yet.